 We shouldn’t have to wonder how to sue for foster abuse.
 The system should work.
 Kids should get the shelter and support they need.
 It doesn’t work out that way though.
-All too often, foster kids suffer untold abuse.
-They see their foster parents do drugs.
+All too often, foster kids suffer unspeakable abuse.
+They see their foster parents using drugs.
 They experience taunts and threats.
-They go days and nights without food.
+They go days without food.

 Why does it happen?
-Generally, it’s a breakdown in the foster process.
-Specifically, the placement business or state put the kid in the wrong home.
-This can arise for a number of reasons.
+Generally, abusive homes are a breakdown in the foster process.
+The placement business or state often put the kid in the wrong home.
+Making a bad placement can arise for numerous reasons.
 Here are some of the most frequent causes.

 - Not enough background research was done.